Create a Svelte Component Library

 directory are what will be packaged upon running npm run package

 .
-This is where components can reside for the project as well as an index.js
+This is where components can reside for the project as well as an index.ts

 file that exports the components for the package.